top of page

 Awards and Honors as an Independent Investigator

-2012: Young Investigator Award of the Heart and Stroke fundation of Canada.
+2012: Young Investigator Award from the Heart and Stroke Foundation of Canada.

 Helene.jpg